 A law firm’s marketing strategy is a set of coherent and integrative choices that sets a law firm up to win in the market they’ve chosen to compete in.
-This is not the same thing as a plan—despite how often they’re confused.
+This is not the same thing as planning for law firms—despite how often they’re confused.

 Strategy is like a beacon for your law firm.
 If you don’t have one to guide you as you try to get from where you are to where you want to be, you’ll drift off course, waste time, and sometimes crash.